 #1 Effects on the sales cycle

 It is a well-known fact that B2B sales cycles are considerably long.
-A deal can typically take upward of a month to go through.
+A deal can typically take an average of six months to go through.
 And this is where having an Executive Briefing Center can come in handy.
 It brings decision makers, influencers, end users, and stakeholders under one roof.
 Creating a collaborative environment can not only provide an excellent platform to help marketers understand customer pain points and use cases, and how to customize solutions based on them.

 According to a study by TBK Consult, briefing centers were responsible for cutting short sales cycles by 28%.
 But how does this happen?
 Since briefings help customers create a perception of the product through experience, it becomes easier for marketers to break barriers that typically come in the way of closing the deal.
 And this in turn, shortens the time taken by influencers and decision-makers to come up with a commitment.